bozellqp/kbozell/writeups/HTB/Windows/Blackfield.md

 └─$ impacket-smbclient 'audit2020':'Welcome1!'@dc01.blackfield.local
 ```

 It contains many potentially interesting files.
-If I had to guess, they come from a previous pentest or security audit.
+If I had to guess, they come from a previous pentest or security audit.<br>
 Inside the memory analysis folder, a file stands out: **lsass.zip**.
-LSASS stands for Local Security Authority Subsystem Service.
+LSASS stands for Local Security Authority Subsystem Service.<br>
-It goes without saying that this can be extremely sensitive.
+It goes without saying that this can be extremely sensitive.<br>

 We download, unzip, and check the file:
 ```